clarkstontechnology/marketing/README.md

 killall node
 ```

+### Documentation Structure

+- **This README**: Monorepo-wide information, shared components, and general development guidelines
+- **App-specific READMEs**: Located in each `apps/[app-name]/README.md` with site-specific details
+- **Package READMEs**: (planned) Documentation for shared packages

 ### Adding a New Site

 1. Create a new app in the `apps/` directory
 2. Copy the structure from an existing app (e.g., clarkstontechnology)
+3. Create a README.md in the new app directory
-3. Update the site configuration in `src/config/site.ts`
+4. Update the site configuration in `src/config/site.ts`
-4. Customize components and content as needed
+5. Customize components and content as needed
+6. Link the new README from this main README

 ### Adding Shared Components